 I can also ensure the proper divorce paperwork is prepared correctly and filed electronically in a timely manner.
 Uncontested divorces are typically done for a flat fee.
 The duration of an uncontested divorce will also depend on the county’s Superior Court.
 Some counties place uncontested divorces on non-jury calendars that could take several months for a final decree to be granted, while others address uncontested divorces nearly daily.

 Divorce is a difficult even when it is uncontested.
-As an experienced attorney familiar with divorce law I can provide you with the advice and guidance you need.
-Please contact me (phone: 678-217-5555; email: email@example.com) if you would like to schedule a free initial consultation to discuss your situation.
+An experienced attorney familiar with divorce law can provide you with the advice and guidance you need.